klkumarasinghe/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome!"
 ---

-Welcome!
+Hi!
 My name is Kinolee Kumarasinghe.
+This is the perfect place to learn a little about me.